Target Grants

 If you are an HIV researcher holding a doctoral degree and affiliated with a nonprofit research institute, tell us:

-If it’s an idea we think might be right for us, we’ll be in touch to start talking through more specifics and, if we can find a mutually satisfactory study design, solicit a full proposal.
+We will review your synopsis quickly.
+If it’s an idea we think might be right for us, we’ll be in touch within two weeks to solicit a full proposal.

 Details